TomObungu/physics.md/OCR A Level Physics/In Lesson Notes/Stars and Cosmology/7th November.md

 # Different axis for the HR diagram

 ### For the x-axis
 Spectral Class - The classification of stars based on their their temperature.
-Each classification of stars has a different colour and abpsoprtion lines.
+Each classification of stars has a different colour and absorption lines.
 The classes are ordered from O being the hottest and M being the coolest.

 ### For the y-axis
 Absolute Magnitude - A logarithmic s